kabizzle/Time-Management/Documents/project_plan/plan.md

 Data about days and activities will be stored in .json files, as these can be easily converted to python data types.

 The list of .json files for different days can be stored in a .txt file.

-# Algorithms

 # Testing plan